 The Service has a wide range of toys, games and equipment for children's use.
 This is maintained by educators being aware of their responsibilities in teaching the children how to effectively use and clear away anything which they have used.
-Activities should be left ready for the next child or group to use so that the room is tidy and so that game pieces and other materials are accounted for and are easily traced.
+Activities should be left ready for the next child or group to use so that the room is tidy, game pieces and other materials are accounted for and are easily traced.

-When finishing a period of supervision in an area, Educators will routinely check the area for any equipment which may have been left out.
+When finishing a period of supervision in an area, educators will routinely check the area for any equipment which may have been left out.
 Children will also be encouraged to do this.

 The Service has been designed to provide a safe and attractive space for children and educators to use.
-All Educators are required to maintain the space by regular attention to its appearance - noticeboards, information, children's work, equipment, set up of activities, play spaces etc. must be routinely checked and tidied to avoid the spread of chaos and confusion.
+All educators are required to maintain the space by regular attention to its appearance - noticeboards, information, children's work, equipment, set up of activities, play spaces must be routinely checked and tidied.